There is no Frigate like a Book,

 One segment of Portland, The North End

-(where significant portions of my novel are set), became notorious for its poverty, opium dens, and shanghaiing.
+(where significant portions of my novels are set), became notorious for its poverty, opium dens, and shanghaiing.
 Within a few years, The North End would be nicknamed "Whitechapel" after the crime-ridden section of London where Jack the Ripper killed his victims.